mayukataoka/appium-1.6-XCUITest-demo/README.md

 <img src="assets/saucelab-test-result.png" width="800">

 ##Here is how I configured Saucelabs in my Jenkins job.

 <img src="assets/saucelab-jenkins-config.png" width="800">

 ##Here are the Jenkins plugins I used

+Git plugin, Junit plugin, Sauce OnDemand Plugin

 ##Here is how the Sauce Labs Test Publisher on Jenkins looks like.

 <img src="assets/saucelab-Jenkins-test-report.png" width="800">

+## How to upload the app to Saucelab storage

+If your test job is separate from the main job, use Copy Artifact Plugin to get the app or ipa.
+Using the method described in https://wiki.jenkins-ci.org/display/JENKINS/Copy+Artifact+Plugin, upload the app to Sauce Storage.